NASCAR champion Truex needs sponsor to keep team intact

-BRISTOL, Tenn. — Martin Truex Jr. says his return to his championship-winning race team is dependent on sponsorship.
+BRISTOL, Tenn. — NASCAR champion Martin Truex Jr. needs sponsorship to stay with his championship-winning race team.

 More AP Auto Racing: https://apnews.com/tag/apf-AutoRacing and https://twitter.com/AP_Sports